Christmas Blues: Why Do I Feel Sad During Christmas

 Busy holiday schedules can be stressful for anyone, but your holiday depression symptoms could be caused by a few different things.
 For one, the holiday season is prime family time.
 Holiday celebrations can be especially tough if you’ve lost loved ones.

 If you feel your Christmas isn't living up to popular ideas of the season, the expectation for Christmas cheer and happiness can lead to negative thinking or despair.
 The weather may even increase your Christmas blues.
-Seasonal affective disorder, or SAD, is a form of depression that is brought on by the shorter days of winter.
+Seasonal affective disorder, or SAD, is a form of depression that is brought on by the shorter winter days.

 Increased stress

-The ever-so-hectic holidays are full of unexpected stresses.
+The ever-so-hectic holidays are full of unexpected stress.
 For example, gift shopping can be fun, but it can also require extra money.
-The American Psychiatric Association (APA) says that about one in five adults worry about how they will pay for holiday gifts.

 Prepping for holiday celebrations can also be a major stressor.
 Parents may feel pressure to deliver on their children’s expectations.
 If you’re hosting a holiday party, you’ll likely have to consider many aspects of the planning process to make sure everything goes smoothly.